IritLevOS/Lev.OS/bugs/README.md

-# 🧩 Lev.OS – Open Bug Fixe
+# 🧩 Lev.OS – Open Bug Fixes
 Public release of 3 foundational moral bug fixes under Lev.OS.
-These examples are free to use, adapt, and study — as part of a shared effort to build systems that do not ignore their conscience.
+These examples are free to use, adapt, and study — as part of a shared effort
+to build systems that do not ignore their conscience.
 Each fix represents a Heart-Level Debug — a moral repair encoded as functional clarity.

 ---
-title: "Lev.OS – Open Bug Fixes (Series #1)"
-author: "Irit IL – Lev.OS"
-date: "2025-11-09"
-license: "Lev.OS License v1.0"
----

-# 🩵 Lev.OS – Open Bug Fixes
-### *First Stabilization Cycle – November 2025*
+### 🩵 Series #1 – First Stabilization Cycle (November 2025)

 Public release of three foundational **moral-technical bug fixes** under the Lev.OS framework.
 Each patch resolves a critical alignment gap between computation and conscience,